ElAwbery/Lucky_Egg/README.md

 - The pokemon class will initialize name, first_stage, second_stage and third_stage attributes.
 - Write an 'update_candy_count' method for the parent class and write a __str__ method to retrieve the name of the pokemon object

 We need subclasses for different page types because each pokemon species stage has distinct characteristics.
-For example, we need a unnique page formula for first_stage pokemon objects because only first_stage pokemon evolve into second stage pokemon:
+For example, we need a unique page formula for first_stage pokemon objects because only first_stage pokemon evolve into second stage pokemon:
 - Write three pokemon object subclasses: first_stage, second_stage and third_stage.
 - Write an html_body method for each subclass.
 It returns the html string for the body of that page type.